A fast iterative algorithm for near-diagonal eigenvalue problems

 Future work should focus on stabilizing our procedure for larger perturbations.
 For instance, when the perturbation is too large and IPT blows up, we may shrink $\parameter$ it to $\parameter/Q$ for some integer $Q$, diagonalize the matrix with this smaller perturbation, restart the algorithm using the diagonal matrix thus obtained as initial condition, and repeat the operation $Q$ times.
 This approach is similar to the homotopy continuation method for finding polynomial roots \cite{Morgan_2009} and can effectively extend the domain of convergence of the present iterative scheme.
 Another idea is to leverage the projective-geometric structure outlined above, for instance by using charts on the complex projective space other than $z_i=1$, which would lead to different maps with different convergence properties.
 A third possibility is to use the freedom in choosing the diagonal matrix $D$ to construct maps with larger convergence domains, a trick which is known to sometimes improve the convergence of the RS series \cite{Surj_n_2004}.
-Finally, we saw that the convergence of IPT can be improved using Anderson acceleration, which can be viewed as an \textit{ad hoc} non-linear Krylov subspace method.
-It would be interesting to see whether there exists an optimal combination of previous iterates to find the fixed points of the IPT map.
+Finally, we saw that the convergence of IPT can be improved using acceleration methods.
+It would be interesting to see how far such ideas can go in extending the scope of IPT.